 -

-the latest reporting laws and regulations as defined in the Metro 2 Credit
+credit bureaus meet the most current credit reporting laws and standards, as defined in the

-Reporting Resource Guide.
-These reporting standards are updated every
+Metro 2® Credit Reporting Resource Guide.
+These standards are updated

-standards are subjected to rejection by the bureaus.
+Accounts that fail to meet these standards may be rejected by the bureaus.
 If your file contains

-balances are accurately reflecting the current state of the account
+Verifying that balances and dates accurately reflect the current state of the account.

 -